Algae Quiz Questions:

 (c) Carboniferous

-Algae often float on surface of water during day but sink down during night due to
+Algae often float on the surface of the water during the day but sink during the night due to

 (a) Evolution and trapping of oxygen bubbles during the day in their photosynthesis